 Visit Type The Visit type for which you are attempting to schedule a visit.
-Choices are:

-• Screening

-• Visit 1

-• Visit 2

-• Visit 3

-• Visit 4

-Note that all initial contacts before the initial visit is scheduled should be

-coded as a SCREENING visit type.
+Choices are: Screening Visit 1 Visit 2 Visit 3 Visit 4 Note that all initial contacts before the initial visit is scheduled should be coded as a SCREENING visit type coded as a SCREENING visit type.